bguiz/broccoli-sprite/README.md

 These options are passed into `node-sprite-generator`, so [follow the options specified here](https://github.com/selaux/node-sprite-generator#options "node-sprite-generator options").

-There are a few things to note though:
+There are a few things to note:

 `src` is the full path, not the path within the tree.
 Notice that in the example above,